beancount/ledger2beancount/docs/manual.md

   You have to set this if you use commodity codes like `€` or `£` (to map them to `EUR` and `GBP`, respectively).

+Additionally, these options are useful to configure beancount:

+* `operating_currencies`: a list of the currencies you frequently use.
+* `beancount_header`: a file which is embedded at the beginning of the converted beancount file which can include beancount `option` statements, `plugin` directives, `query` information and more.

 Other variables can be set to use various functionality offered by ledger2beancount.
 Please read the [section on features](#features) to learn about these variables.